 Portland is a well-established suburb in Victoria within the Glenelg local government area (postcode 3305).
-With a population of 10,016, the suburb has a mature demographic with a median age of 47.
+It is home to about 10,016 residents, with an older-leaning population and a median age of 47.
 Households earn a median income of $60K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.0% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, technicians & trades.
+Employment in the area leans toward healthcare and manufacturing.
 The top ancestries reported are English, Australian, Scottish.

 Portland is served by 8 schools, including 5 primary, 2 secondary, 1 special.
 The average ICSEA score is 962, which is around the national average of 1,000.
 Public transport access includes 1 rail station, 1 tram stop, 58 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Glenelg LGA is higher than average at 12,431 incidents per 100,000 population.